mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 In this vignette we can pick on the 3 planes analysed in design...
 DROP EITHER THIS 3 PLANES / OR THE ONE IN DESIGN?
+IS THIS NEEDED?
+ONGOING DISCUSSION ON WHEN HOW TO USE THIS.

 ## Discussions on different interventions